ashutosh2411/btp/finalreport/finalreport.md

 Figure 1 represents a method used to create Hashes of input strings.
 The method is called Merkle Dangard construction.
-In cryptography, the Merkle–Damgård construction or Merkle–Damgård hash function is a method of building collision-resistant cryptographic hash functions from collision-resistant one-way compression functions.
-This construction was used in the design of many popular hash algorithms such as MD5, SHA1, and SHA2.
+Using the the Merkle-Damgard construction we can build collision-resistant cryptographic hash functions using collision-resistant one-way compression functions.
+This construction has been used in the design of many popular hash algorithms such as MD5, SHA1, and SHA2.

-The Merkle–Damgård hash function first applies an MD-compliant padding function to create an input whose size is a multiple of a fixed number (e.g. 512 or 1024) — this is because compression functions cannot handle inputs of arbitrary size.
-The hash function then breaks the result into blocks of fixed size and processes them one at a time with the compression function, each time combining a block of the input with the output of the previous round.
-In order to make the construction secure, Merkle and Damgård proposed that messages be padded with a padding that encodes the length of the original message.
-This is called length padding or Merkle–Damgård strengthening.
+First, the Merkle-Damgard hash function applies an MD-compliant padding function (which adds a padding to the original input) to create the input whose size is a multiple of a fixed number, because the compression function cannot handle inputs of arbitrary size.

+Then, the hash function breaks down the result into blocks of fixed size and process them one by one with the compression function.
+Every time it combines the input block with the output of the previous round.

+In order to ensure security of the construction, Merkle and Damgard proposed that messages should be padded with a padding that encodes the original messages' length.
+This is called length padding, or Merkle-Damgard strengthening.

 In the diagram, the one-way compression function is denoted by the block labeled `Compression Function`, and transforms two fixed length inputs to an output of the